cli-kit/cli-command/README.md

 * `strict`: Do not allow any unparsed options, default `false`.
 * `trace`: A boolean that forces the default error handler to always print stack traces, default is `false`.
 * `unknown`: Whether unknown option error handling is enabled, default `true`.
-* `usage`: A custom usage string for default help output.

 ## Help